Professional Science Master's Programs (GRAD)

 Professional Science Master's Programs

 Professional Science Master's (P.S.M.) programs prepare graduates to thrive in science, technology, engineering, and mathematics (STEM) careers by providing both high-rigor technical skills and the business fundamentals required to understand and navigate the science workplace.
-Two Professional Science Master's programs are offered at UNC–Chapel Hill as of fall 2014: Toxicology and Biomedical and Health Informatics.
+Two Professional Science Master's programs are offered at UNC–Chapel Hill: Toxicology and Biomedical and Health Informatics.
 Students participate in advanced, graduate-level STEM coursework to enter the workforce understanding the cutting edge of their scientific field.
 Students also gain a breadth of business knowledge in areas such as professional communication, leading and managing, financial accounting, and project management.
 A 400-hour internship is required and provides an opportunity to work within a real-world team environment and participate in projects that incorporate the STEM and business knowledge of each Professional Science Master's program.

 The STEM coursework is led by world-renowned UNC–Chapel Hill faculty who understand the most up-to-date advances in their field.
 Kenan–Flagler Business School faculty and experienced professionals teach the business fundamentals.
 There is opportunity to engage in interdisciplinary team projects and interact with business leaders in your degree field.
 Additional details can be viewed at the Professional Science Master's program's Web site.